 You can use any of these approaches when running pipeline velocity campaigns to support your sales team.
 The key is identifying how many resources you can dedicate to each account based on its revenue potential, strategic value, and propensity to buy.

 Pipeline Velocity ABM Campaign Templates

 Here comes the fun part: planning your campaign!
 There are two general types of pipeline velocity campaigns you can orchestrate using an account-based approach.

 1. Pipeline Acceleration

-Pipeline acceleration campaigns are the bread and butter of pipeline velocity.
+Pipeline acceleration campaigns are the bread and butter of sales pipeline velocity.
 This campaign focuses on moving accounts currently in your pipeline through each stage of the sales process more quickly.